 Package & Design Magazine Vol 205.
 Guangzhou, China

-Queenstown Airport is the gateway to southern New Zealand, and a vital component of the regional and national tourism industries.
-Having hosted more than 1.4 million visitors through the terminal last year, QAC strives to deliver an efficient and operationally sound airport with world-class facilities and an outstanding passenger experience that reflects the best the region has to offer.
-Queenstown Airport is voted the ‘World’s Most Scenic Airport Landing’ in an annual poll conducted by international private jet booking service PrivateFly.
+We were commissioned to redesign the wayfinding system for Queenstown Airport.
+This airport is the gateway to southern New Zealand, and the fourth busiest airport in the country by passenger numbers, behind Auckland, Christchurch and Wellington.
+QAC strives to deliver an efficient and operationally sound airport with world-class facilities and an outstanding passenger experience that reflects the best the region has to offer.

 We worked very closely with the airport team to understand and respond to their needs.
 Throughout the creative process, our priority was to put visitors at the heart of every decision to ensure a customer-centred approach and always referred to QAC core principles of affordable, adaptable, sustainable and memorable.

 We wanted something unique, yet functional and we believe we’ve achieved this balance through a clear, simple and recognisable signage system that appeals to multiple audiences.

 The concept developed was ‘Making the invisible, visible’.
 The main idea was to visualise the invisible lines that are created when people are traveling from one place to another.
 It is a concept based around a flexible, modular and scalable identity of three intuitive and friendly lines, which have multiple uses and forms depending on the action required.
 Following the three lines concept, we created a bespoke set of pictograms, a core element of this signage system.
 Designed to enhance the visitor experience, we decided to super-size the pictograms creating a highly-graphic, friendly and functional experience, appealing to all visitors.